Returning hits 'Will & Grace,' 'Roseanne' shut out of best comedy Emmy race

-LOS ANGELES (Reuters) - Two high-profile revivals of broadcast network hits from yesteryear - “Will & Grace” and “Roseanne” - were shut out of this year’s contest for best comedy series as Emmy voters mostly embraced newer offerings from cable-TV and streaming platforms.
+LOS ANGELES, July 12 (Reuters) - Two high-profile revivals of broadcast network hits from yesteryear - “Will & Grace” and “Roseanne” - were shut out of this year’s contest for best comedy series as Emmy voters mostly embraced newer offerings from cable-TV and streaming platforms.

 The two snubbed series marked comebacks for network staples of almost polar-opposite pedigrees - one show about four upscale singles widely credited with bringing gay men and women into mainstream pop culture, and the other a blue-collar family sitcom whose reboot was hailed in a congratulatory phone call by President Donald Trump.